-- The First Year Council shall operate under the guidance of the Vice-President (Internal Affairs). - (a) The Vice-President (Internal Affairs) shall be responsible for the provision of resources and support to the First Year Council. - (b) The Vice-President (Internal) shall hold all Signing Officer responsibilities for the First Year Council, in accordance with the Internal Regulations of the Finance and Operations Portfolio. - The Vice-President (Internal Affairs) shall hold an ex-officio seat on the First Year Council as a non-voting and advisory member.
+- 3.1 The First Year Council shall operate under the guidance of the Vice-President (Internal Affairs). - a) The Vice-President (Internal Affairs) shall be responsible for the provision of resources and support to the First Year Council. - b) The Vice-President (Internal Affairs) shall hold all Signing Officer responsibilities for the First Year Council, in accordance with the Internal Regulations of Finances. - 3.2 The Vice-President (Internal Affairs) shall hold an ex-officio seat on the First Year Council as a non-voting and advisory member.

-INTERNAL REGULATIONS OF THE PRESIDENTIAL PORTFOLIO-05: LEGISLATIVE COUNCIL
+INTERNAL REGULATIONS OF GOVERNANCE-05: LEGISLATIVE COUNCIL